 What I’ve tried to highlight above is that at times you want your deployments to behave differently depending on the current state of your Azure resources.
 Although ARM and Bicep templates support conditional deployments, these conditions can only be applied to static data known prior to template deployment.
 ARM does not have the ability to check if a resource exists, despite some

 A solution is to ‘wire’ multiple deployment steps together in scripts or deployment pipelines, and use Azure CLI or other means to check whether resources exist.
-My biggest objections against baking in all this logic into pipelines is portability.
-Instead of a simple, single deployment template that can be deployed from anywhere, you’re now composing a solution that consists of several dependant components and need to be ‘wired up’ by a language (e.g. PowerShell, bash) or tooling (e.g. Azure CLI) that is heavily dependent on its runtime host.
-In the past I’ve built solutions using Azure DevOps pipelines using bash scripts and Azure CLI, but I couldn’t run these pipelines from my local machine nor were they easily portable to other runners.
+My biggest objection against baking in all this logic into pipelines is portability.
+Instead of a simple, single deployment template that can be deployed from anywhere, you’re now composing a solution that consists of several dependent components and needs to be ‘wired up’ by a language (e.g. PowerShell, bash) or tooling (e.g. Azure CLI) that is heavily dependent on its runtime host.
+In the past, I’ve built solutions using Azure DevOps pipelines using bash scripts and Azure CLI, but I couldn’t run these pipelines from my local machine nor were they easily portable to other runners.

 The magic glue: deployment scripts